 - 225 millilitres water

-- 8 tablespoon icing sugar powdered sugar, sieved
+- 8 tablespoons icing sugar [powdered sugar, sieved]

-- 8 jelly tot sweets (candy) or a candy of your choice such as vegan chocolate buttons.
-Or glace cherries, candied fruit etc.
+- 8 jelly tot sweets (candy) [or a candy of your choice such as vegan chocolate buttons, glacé cherries, candied fruit etc.]

 Instructions

-- Mix flour, baking powder and sugar together.
+- Mix the flour, baking powder and sugar together.225 grams self-raising flour, 2 teaspoons baking powder, 175 grams caster sugar

-- Pour the water mix into the flour mix.
-Stir until all the lumps are out and all the ingredients are mixed together.
+- Pour the liquid mixture into the flour mixture and stir until all the lumps are gone and the ingredients are well combined.
+It's best to do this by hand with a mixing spoon to avoid over-mixing.

-- After a few minutes remove the cakes from the baking tray to cool on a wire rack or similar.
+- After a few minutes remove the cakes from the baking tray to cool on a cooling rack.

 - Once cool the cakes can be decorated.